Skip to content

 At first glance, this looks like a networking or firewall issue.
 The instinct is usually to start checking ports, SSH access, transport services, or firewall rules.
 That’s the “standard troubleshooting path” most of us default to.

 But in real-world operations, that approach can sometimes miss the actual root cause entirely.
-In this case, the issue wasn’t a port, a service, or a misconfiguration.
+In this case, the issue wasn’t a port issue, or a misconfiguration.
 The VIHR VM was simply powered off.

 As a result, the Veeam Infrastructure Hardened Repository was unable to be upgraded as shown below.